 So many amazing documentaries are coming out all the time about vegan diets, animal welfare, and the environment.
 In my previous post about documentaries Must-Watch Documentaries, I listed some of the absolute must-see films about these topics.

 These documentaries aren’t necessarily fun to watch, in that they examine disturbing issues in our society – whether it be animal exploitation and abuse, environmental destruction, corporate malfeasance, or cover-ups within the government and the media.
 That being said, they do tend to be riveting and entertaining, not unlike a good mystery or thriller.
 After watching them, we feel more knowledgeable and enlightened, as well as more eager to share what we’ve learned with people we know or meet.
-We become more committed to seeking out truth and justice, and doing our part to no longer be complicit in crimes against humanity, the environment, and animals.
+We become more committed to seeking out truth and justice, and doing our part to no longer be complicit in the harm that’s caused to humanity, the environment, and animals.

 What is speciesism?
 College student Mark Devries is unfamiliar with the worlds of veganism and animal rights and takes it upon himself to answer this question as a part of a self-initiated school project.
 He films his journey in which he interviews animal rights experts and organizations, and eventually comes to see our society’s attitude towards animals in a completely different light.
 Devries’ quirky sense of humor helps to make the documentary more lighthearted and fun despite the at times difficult subject matter.